 A DMCA notice allows you to formally report an infringement online.
 Takedown requests can be made for individual infringements when taking down an entire website is not possible.
 Marketplaces and social media platforms like Facebook, Amazon, YouTube or Instagram have their own online forms for reporting an infringement that is easily accessible.

 When requesting a takedown of an independent website that is using your content you can first immediately contact the person or site and claim to take it down.
 If your request is being ignored, you can send a cease and desist letter, which functions as an official DMCA notice, to the domain registrant of the infringing site.
 The notice should include information on the content that has been infringed.

 If this is also ignored, you can send the C&D letter to the web host where the site is registered.
 If you don’t know the web host or have difficulties finding it, the registration data lookup tool ICANN will help you identify it.

-Searching the web for possible infringements and taking them down is a task, not every ecommerce and content owner can shoulder as it is time-consuming and daunting.
-Takedown services like Red Points search the web with technology-based solutions and request takedowns of infringing sites as soon as they are detected.
+Searching the web for possible content theft and taking it down is a task, not every ecommerce and content owner can shoulder as it is time-consuming and daunting.
+Website content theft protection services like Red Points search the web with technology-based solutions and request takedowns of infringing sites as soon as they are detected.
 Working with experts in this field gives you the freedom to focus on your business while knowing that your intellectual property is enforced.